 Sometimes, there are no symptoms, and reflux is only diagnosed when complications (see below) arise.

 First, your doctor will review your symptoms of reflux with you and do a complete physical exam.

 If he or she believes that you have GERD, usually you will be given a trial run of GERD medications (most often, proton pump inhibitors such as Rabeprazole [Aciphex], Dexlansoprazole [Dexilant], Esomeprazole [Nexium) Lansoprazole [Prevacid], Omeprazole [Prilosec, Zegerid], and Pantoprazole [Protonix]), for a minimum of for two weeks to see if you experience relief.

 In some instances, further testing, such as an upper endoscopy or pH testing, may be needed to aid in a GERD diagnosis.

 There is no known single cause of reflux.
 What we know is that it occurs when the normal defenses of the esophagus are overwhelmed by acid refluxing into it from the stomach.

 Normally, stomach acid is kept in the stomach by a muscular valve between it and the esophagus called the lower esophageal sphincter.
 If that valve is faulty for any reason, reflux occurs.

-Factors that may contribute to GERD include smoking, being overweight or pregnant, the use of certain medications, chronic constipation, and consumption of GERD-aggravating foods (which vary on an individual basis but may include fatty or spicy foods, caffeine, and peppermint).
+Factors that may contribute to GERD include smoking, alcohol, being overweight or pregnant, the use of certain medications, chronic constipation, and consumption of GERD-aggravating foods (which vary on an individual basis but may include fatty or spicy foods, caffeine, and peppermint).